Pilfer/hermes_rs/README.md

 ### Supporting new versions of Hermes

+This section assumes that only instructions have been modified, and not core parsing logic (struct fields, RegExp bytecode, Debug Info fields, etc).
+If the latter has a diff, obviously we'll need to implement those changes.

 There is a script in `./def_versions/_gen_macros.js` that reads and parses a Bytecode Definition file passed to it as the first argument and outputs a file containing the macro body to support the updated instructions.

 ```sh
 # How I generated them